Blended online course

 Fees and funding

-The advertised fee covers your tuition.
-It does not cover your accommodation, travel costs or any other expenses that you may incur when attending face-to-face conferences/workshops/masterclasses/field trips.
+The course fee is £20,500.
+The fee covers your tuition.
+It does not cover your accommodation and travel costs when attending face-to-face workshops.

 Who this course is for